Josie Pagani: Australian result signals seismic change in working-class voting patterns

 The implications are profound.

-• Political commentator Josie Pagani is a former Labour Party candidate and director of the Council for International Development, an umbrella organisation for New Zealand's international non-government organisations.
+• Political commentator Josie Pagani is a director of the Council for International Development, an umbrella organisation for New Zealand's international non-government organisations.